CatalogueOfLife/coldp/README.md

 #### combinationAuthorshipID
 A list of identifiers for authors of the exact combination (not the original combination).
 Multiple author identifiers should be concatenated with a pipe `|` symbol.
-The order and number of identifiers must always match up the names given in `combinationAuthorship`.
+If `combinationAuthorship` is given, the order and number of author names and identifiers must always match up.
+Author identifiers must refer to an existing Author.ID within this data package.

 *added in v1.1*